T2-Astra/StudentPerformance/README.md

 ## 🌟 Overview

 The **Student Performance Predictor** is an intelligent machine learning system that forecasts academic performance using behavioral indicators.
-Built with modern web technologies and powered by advanced ML algorithms, it provides educators and students with data-driven insights for academic success
+Built with modern web technologies and powered by advanced ML algorithms, it provides educators and students with data-driven insights for academic succes

 ### ✨ Key Highlights